 If you choose to compost, the process entails more than throwing yard and table scraps into a heap

-- Clear a space in your yard or garden, exposing the bare soil.
+- Clear a space in your yard or garden with tiller or cultivator, exposing the bare soil.
 This allows earthworms and microorganisms to come up out of the soil into the compost pile, driving decomposition.

 - Build a layer of straw or twigs.
 A couple of inches of material helps to aerate the pile and provides good drainage.

 - Add layers of materials to be composted, alternating between wet and dry layers.
 Wet layers consist of food scraps, tea bags, etc. Dry layers can be straw, dried leaves, sawdust pellets, etc.

 - Incorporate a nitrogen source.
 Manure or grass clippings work well and help activate the pile.

 - Keep the pile moist.
 Water it occasionally, or let natural rainfall do its job.